muctebanesiri/anki-multiple-choise-question-template/README.md

-<h1>this is a repository for multiple choice question template for anki.
+<h1>this is a repository for multiple choice question template for anki.</h1>

-there are simple codes for front and back cards and styling. (thanks to u/12yardsfootball)</h1>
+there are simple codes for front and back cards and styling. (thanks to u/12yardsfootball)

-In case you wanna create cards in future:
+In case you wanna create cards in future:</b>
-→ Manage Note Types
+→ Manage Note Types </b>
-→ Add
+→ Add </b>
-→ Add: Basic
+→ Add: Basic </b>
-→ change name to "MCQ"
+→ change name to "MCQ" </b>
-→ select the newly created "MCQ" and go to "Fields"
+→ select the newly created "MCQ" and go to "Fields" </b>
-→ Add required fields
+→ Add required fields </b>
-→ Save
+→ Save </b>
-→ Select "MCQ" go to "Cards"
+→ Select "MCQ" go to "Cards" </b>
-→ Paste code for Front Template and Back Template accordingly
+→ Paste code for Front Template and Back Template accordingly</b>

 credit: u/12yardsfootball